- Cheapest non-owner car insurance companies in Kansas

 Cheapest non-owner car insurance companies in Kansas

-The cheapest non-owner car insurer in Kansas is Geico, with rates averaging $94.
+GEICO offers the most affordable non-owner car insurance in Kansas, with rates averaging $94.
 The second cheapest Kansas non-owner insurer is Shelter Insurance.
 Average rates are $172.

 Compare the cheapest non-owner car insurance companies in Kansas below.